In-medium loop corrections and longitudinally polarized gauge bosons in high-energy showers: Calculation of real double splitting (fig. )

 for the instantaneous vertex in our calculation here, for which there are no color routings to consider.
 (Again, compare the 4-gluon vertex rule of ACI4 fig.\ 10 \cite{4point} with the rule of fig.\ \ref{fig:ruleL} here.)
 Also, unlike ACI4 eq.\ (2.10), there are no color factors associated with the other vertices.
 Finally, $g_{\rm s}^4$ becomes $\Nf g_{\scriptscriptstyle\rm EM}^4$.
 Making these changes, and keeping track of the signs of the $\bcalB_{ij}$ in our fig.\ \ref{fig:rule} rule, we find that ACI4 eq.\ (2.12) translates to

 The helicity sum analogous to ACI4 eqs.\ (2.14) is

 Using the QED formulas in appendix \ref{app:VertexRules} here, we find that the initial-helicity average of (\ref{eq:IxyHsum}) above is

-with \footnote{ Similar to the discussion in footnote \ref{foot:absval2}, absolute value signs have been judiciously included in (\ref{eq:zeta}) so that $\zeta$ does the right thing under front-end transformations, which for the diagram at hand is implemented by (\ref{eq:frontendI}).
-Note that the front-end transformation rule (\ref{eq:frontendI}) for this diagram does not change the sign of $\xe\ye\ze$, and so there is no need to write $|\xe\ye\ze|$ here like there was in (\ref{eq:abcNf}). }
+with \footnote{ Similar to the discussion in footnote \ref{foot:absval2}, absolute value signs have been judiciously included in (\ref{eq:zeta}) so that $\zeta$ does the right thing under front-end transformations, which for the diagram at hand is implemented by (\ref{eq:frontendI}). }

 Contrast to ACI4 eq.\ (2.16).
 Following ACI4, the final result, analogous to ACI4 eq.\ (2.25), is then

 where $X_\xbx^\seq$ and $Y_\xbx^\seq$ are as in (\ref{eq:XYZseq}).

 Following the strategy of ACI4 section III.A, the $\bar x\bar y I$ diagram of fig.\ \ref{fig:Idiags}(f) here is like the mirror reflection of \ref{fig:Idiags}(e).
 Given how we have labeled particles, \footnote{ The labeling of figs.\ \ref{fig:Idiags}(e) and (f), and so the specifics of the transformation (\ref{eq:xyIsub}), are slightly different than in ACI4 in order to maintain our convention here that $\xe$ always refers to the final-state electron whose electron line is connected to the initial-state electron. } this mirror reflection transformation can be achieved by the replacement